surniaulula/wpsso/readme.txt

 = 3.54.1-dev.2 =

-(2018/02/26) Refactored the NGG module to add support for NextCellent Gallery image slugs in the query pid value.
+(2018/02/26) Fixed the missing 'og:image:width' and 'og:image:height' meta tags.
+Refactored the NGG module to add support for NextCellent Gallery image slugs in the query pid value (Pro version).

 = 3.54.0 =